mcievents/interview-test-java/README.md

 Getting Started
 ---------------

-### Fork the project on GitHub
+### Clone the project to your local machine

 You are probably reading this on GitHub already.
 If not, you can find the project [on GitHub](https://www.github.com/wyndhamjade/interview-test-java).

-To begin work on the project, start by forking the project on GitHub into your own GitHub repository and then cloning that repository to your local machine.
+To begin work on the project, start by cloning the repository to your local machine.
+Do your work locally, committing your changes to your local git repository as you go.

 ### Building the project